Macular Degeneration Diagnosis and Co-Management

 Age-Related Macular Degeneration

-AMD occurs when aging causes damage to the macula, which is the back part of the retina which controls central vision.
+AMD occurs when aging causes damage to the macula, which is the back part of the retina that controls central vision.
 Age-related macular degeneration is a common eye disease and is the leading cause of vision loss.
 This disease can develop in one eye or both eyes.

 Types of Age-Related Macular Degeneration